 From our flexible class times to our amazing preschool teachers, we have the perfect preschool program for your child.
 Click here information about our preschool programs!

 We Offer Financial Assistance!

 If you need help paying for childcare, we are happy to offer financial assistance to those who qualify.
 Fill out a financial assistance application here.

-The PCOE ECE Resource & Referral Department maintains a database of licensed child care providers in Placer County.
+The Placer County Office of Education ECE Resource & Referral Department maintains a database of licensed child care providers in Placer County.
 To get started, simply click the link below and you will be delivered to the page designed to assist you in this process.
 If you have any questions or need any further assistance, feel free to contact us.